ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 Can anyone spot the error in this example?
 (and if you already know then let others have a chance)

-[Yes it's how the flag is being passed in!]
+[Yes it's how the IGNORECASE flag is being passed in!]
+[Isn't it interesting how much harder errors are to spot when there's complexity?]

 >  https://github.com/python/cpython/issues/56166